macnaileth/mapconnect/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/tsu-mapconnect` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

+You will have to setup the external database yourself.
+We provide a .csv to fill it with data.

 == Frequently Asked Questions ==

 none ATM

 == Changelog ==
+29.07.2024 - Main API Endpoints finished a bit: /tsu-mapconnect/v1/area/aname/ and /tsu-mapconnect/v1/area/aname/<areaname> work with external database
 20.04.2024 - Updates to API Endpoints to get data from external database. now postcode retrieval can be switched to external data
 21.01.2024 - created this branch.
 Master/Origin contains all the stuff.
 This is simplified.
 15.11.2023 - Did a lot of updating, added map frontend element, updated edit fpr Gutenberg